 And for the uninitiated, wayfinding is an easier way of referring to all of the interface affordances.
 Affordances are a designer’s term for those things that help an end-user stay on the scent of the trail for the tasks they are trying to complete.

 Ultimately, if you need to provide training to portal users, it’s a sign that the design is not intuitive and could lead to loss of customer trust.

 Consistency is key

-Whereas in the last principal, it was important to land on the right label that maps to the users’ thought processes, this principal deals with its consistent usage throughout the portal’s interface.
+Whereas in the last principle, it was important to land on the right label that maps to the users’ thought processes, this principle deals with its consistent usage throughout the portal’s interface.
 Often, a quick review of these low-hanging fruit can ensure your portal delivers a far better return on your overall investment.